GearsN-Beans/faunadb-utils/README.md

 <!-- add important note -->

+> ---
+>
+> [!IMPORTANT]
+>
-_Important to note that the package is split into two versions, one for FQL v4 and one for FQL v10.
-The v4 version will be decommissioned on June 30, 2025.
+> ## _Important to note that the package is being split into two versions, one for FQL v4 and one for FQL v10.
+The v4 version will be decommissioned on June 30, 2025 as faunaDB (FQL v4) is being deprecated.
 The v10 version is the recommended version to use (WIP)._
+>
+> ---

 <!-- toc -->